sighupio/getting-started/distro-on-vms/README.md

 ## Step 4 - Write the `furyctl.yaml` configuration file

-The next step is to write the configuration file used by `furyctl`, in the tutorial directory is present a pre-compiled file that you can use as a starting point.
+The next step is to write the cluster configuration file used by `furyctl`, in the tutorial directory is present a pre-compiled file that you can use as a starting point.

-We will explain in this step, what the important fields are for.
+We will explain in this step, what the main fields are for.

 ### `.spec.kubernetes`